SU-CS308-22FA/Team8-AFRA/README.md

 - [x] Each user has a profile that they can edit their information in [#10](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/10) [#11](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/11)
 - [x] Users can select any match they want from upcoming matches and add it to their Google Calendar [#46](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/46)
 - [x] Users can display detailed referee information [#49](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/49)
+- [ ] Users can verify their emails by typing the code they received in their email. [#55](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/55)
+- [ ] Users can report the owners of comments that has bad words. [#54](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/54)
+- [ ] Users can display detailed match information. [#53](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/53)
+- [ ] Users can filter the comments in many different ways [#52](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/52)
+- [ ] Users can reply to other comments [#56](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/56)

 #### Verified Professions
 - [x] Referees and Journalists can apply for verifying their occupations [#15](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/15)